This article was updated on 11/18/2022.

-As shoppers start drafting their holiday lists, you’ll want to be sure items from your online store are included.
+As shoppers start drafting their holiday lists, you’ll want to be sure that items from your online store are included.
 According to the Square and Afterpay Festive Forecast report, online browsing and online shopping play a big role in holiday gift giving: 43% of shoppers get their gift inspiration through websites, blogs, or forums, and 53% of consumers plan to purchase their holiday gifts online.

 Discover new ways to connect with shoppers online.

 Rather than putting random items into a digital gift guide, focus on targeting specific customer segments with relevant and appealing suggestions.

 Here are a few ways you can approach list organization:

 - By recipient: Go beyond “women,” “men,” and “kids” to address groups who are more specific or harder to shop for, such as teachers, work associates, and service providers.

 - By interest: If you have a wide range of merchandise, segment your list by hobbies or personality traits, such as “gifts for hikers” or “gifts to work from home.”
 This works even better if your store caters to a niche.
 For example, a cooking store could do lists of “gifts for novice cooks” and “gifts for the chef who loves gadgets.”

 - By price: Offer a variety of price points.
 While many shoppers may gravitate toward lower-priced categories, don’t shy away from a luxury list for those looking to splurge.

 - By age: Help a confused shopper find just the right thing for their tween niece or elderly uncle by segmenting the list by age.
 Broad categories are fine for all-purpose recommendations, e.g., “toddlers,” “teens,” and “adults.”